Jamienwamah/Datasets/README.md

-This is a combination of datasets
+This is a combination of many datasets